 Elizabeth Bowen

 With the exception of Ice (1967), her best-known and final work often regarded as slipstream fiction, Anna Kavan’s writing has suffered from longstanding critical neglect.
 Her novels have been considered at length in only two critical works, Among Those Left: The British Experimental Novel 1940-1980 (2012), and Urban Gothic of the Second World War (2010).
 The first examines Kavan’s work in the context of post-war experimentalism alongside Christine Brooke-Rose, Rayner Heppenstall and B.S.
 Johnson, while the latter situates her novels, particularly I Am Lazarus (1945), along with those of Henry Green and Elizabeth Bowen as part of a ‘dark’ literary London voicing a bombed out city grieving for its maimed and dead.
 In contrast to the scarcity of scholarly work on Kavan, it is striking that no fewer than three biographies exist, each broadly repeating the same details of what is known of her life, and each accentuating the particulars of her long-term heroin addiction which is offered, often unequivocally, as an explanation for the ‘strangeness’ of her ‘exquisite, lapidary prose’.
-Unhappily for her three biographers though, Kavan very deliberately destroyed all of her diaries with the exception of a 16-month period from July 1926 to November 1927, therefore a degree of speculation is required in order to compile a fully coherent biographical narrative.
+Unhappily for her three biographers though, Kavan very deliberately destroyed all of her diaries with the exception of a 16-month period from July 1926 to November 1927, therefore a degree of speculation is required in order to compile a fully coherent biographical narrative..
 Given the dearth of verifiable facts, it is no surprise then that each biography contains more than a little conjecture as well as some questionable assumptions around the connection between her life and her art.
 Such a preponderance of biographical material has disproportionally highlighted the effects of long-term heroin addiction on Kavan’s writing, encouraging a reductive and partial understanding of her work.
 Focussing on her drug addiction, all the more sensational because she is a woman, as an explanation of her writing, Kavan’s talent is reduced to little more than an accidental side effect of narcosis and her prose becomes simply a linguistic extension of a troubled life.
 Jacqueline Rose has pointed up the particularly restrictive function of biography for women writers: ‘…don’t think that this life, for all your efforts, will ever be anything other than the thing you truly are’.
 Rather than reading off life from art, Rose urges biographers ‘… to move obstinately in the opposite direction from their page – between writing and its source.
 They have to wrestle with the fact that for the writer, the lived life was the point of departure rather than, as it is for the biographer, the place at which there is a desperate need to arrive’.
 Keenly aware then, of the hazards of reductive biographical interpretation, I am not proposing here an uncomplicated equivalence between life and writing and concur with Jane Garrity’s caution about reading Kavan’s writing as only biographical, a critical impulse, she says, ‘driven by a raving solipsism’, an approach applied more frequently and definitively to women writers allocated their pathologised place in literary history as mad, tragic, or suicidal, their talent regarded as a mere accident or by-product of their disturbed psyches.
 Such a reading devalues, Garrity says, Kavan’s complex writing to ‘autobiographical evidence of her mental illness and drug-addiction; within this context her disjointed narratives, otherworldly settings and fixated characters are assumed to result from her unstable psyche, rather than from any literary aptitude.’